ello/apex/README.md

 and our philosophy on OSS is written up in @jayzes's [blog post](https://ello.co/jayzes/post/tqll-z8u8gfbdysrk6wbkg).

-## Weird redis connection issue

-If the app is crashing for no good reason, check the `REDIS_URL` constants, and make sure they _don't_ have the username.
-Some nit wit who manages redix decided that it was a good idea to _not allow_ the username as part of the connection URL.

 ## Docker

 The docker file to run all the services for Apex is in Mothership.
 The docker